 Once you’ve gathered these insights, the next step is turning them into performance benchmarks.
 Use past data to improve email response times.
 They act as your baseline.
 Then, you can adjust goals based on current team capabilities and industry standards.

-Setting individual and team-level targets helps align the team around measurable, time-bound objectives.
+Setting individual team members and team-level targets helps align the team around measurable, time-bound objectives.
 Also, benchmarks allow you to track incremental improvements and course-correct before issues escalate.

 By regularly reviewing these essential metrics and combining them with real-time insights, your team will gain the clarity they need to improve service quality and enhance customer satisfaction—one email at a time.

-Tools that help teams leverage data to improve email response times
+Which tools help teams leverage data to improve email response times?

 1. Timetoreply